saeed-sufi/travel-agency/README.md

 * If `postcss([])` encounters an error we have to handle it in a way that the watch task doesn't terminate; we do so by adding `.on('error', function() {this.emit('end')}` to the watch task.

-## Javascript

-* An `object` is an entity that has data and behaviour (nouns and verbs).

-* In Javascript, a `constructor` is a reusable blueprint.

-* A `constructor` function looks like a regular function and the fact that how we use this function, makes it a `constructor` function (by using `new` keyword which is an operator that creates a new instance of the constructor function object type).

-* The `require()` syntax for importing js files, works in gulp because gulp is running in Node.js but it wouldn't work in browser!
-This is when we need **webpack** for making a bundled file of all of the separate js files.

-* When we `require()` a file, the code that file is executed immediatelly.
-But apart from running this file, we need to have access to certain parts of it.
-In other words we want to make these parts, accessible or callable.

-* `require()` returns `exports` object.

-* first install webpack globally, then create a `webpack.config.js` file in the root of the main directory.
-Note that webpack needs us to give it an absolute path (not a relative path); This is why we need to use `path`.

-* `babel-loader` helps us to integrate babel with webpack

-* The first item in a jquery array-like object, is always a pointer to the native DOM element.

-* Browsers download an image, as soon as they see a `src` or `srcset` attribute in the `img` tag.

-* By adding Modernizr to your project you would be able to check what features the browser support on the fly.

 ## Git Commands:
 ```
   git init